shj37/Real-Time-Pipeline-Airflow-Kafka-Spark-Cassandra/README.md

 ## Purpose:

 It’s a practical project to show how I build and automate data pipelines with real-time tools.

-## Learn More

-This project is fully documented in a [Medium article series](https://medium.com/@jushijun/building-a-real-time-data-pipeline-with-apache-airflow-kafka-spark-and-cassandra-be4ee5be8843).

 ## References